 Website speed is the amount of time it takes for a website to load its content on a web browser.
 It is a crucial factor that affects user experience and can determine whether a visitor stays on your website or bounces back.

-Slow-loading websites can cause visitors to lose interest and move on to a competitor’s website, resulting in lower engagement, reduced conversion rates, and ultimately, decreased revenue.
+For WordPress sites, slow-loading pages can cause visitors to lose interest and move on to a competitor’s website, resulting in lower engagement, reduced conversion rates, and ultimately, decreased revenue.
 Research shows that even a one-second delay in page load time can lead to a 7% reduction in conversions.
-Therefore, website speed is a critical factor in the success of an online business.
+Therefore, WordPress speed optimization is a critical factor in the success of an online business.

 WordPress is a popular content management system (CMS) that powers over 40% of all websites on the internet.
 It is an open-source software that allows users to create and manage their websites with ease.